stephendiadamo/central_logger/README.md

 * Will render a table view that shows all errors
 * Contains sorting and filtering functionality using jQuery (quite slow for large amounts of data)

+## Further Ideas ##

+### Filtering and Grouping ###

+Within the current project, I have added some jQuery plug-ins that allow for filtering and grouping, but these are slow when there are many logs being displayed.
+Ideally we will not be viewing every data entry at once.
+We would like data that has already been aggregated on the server to reduce the amount of data to display.

+I have also allowed users to fetch data based on the log type.
+This is minimal but it gives the idea of what can be done.
+Users can query the database for logs from particular dates, event types, and possibly match some regular expressions to find certain exceptions.
+There are many possibilities.

+I would leave the querying and filtering to the database engine since these are highly developed features, but I would try to use a start and end date for most queries to get only the data that is important to the user and to minimize the amount of data that needs to be handled.

+### Removing old logs ###

+An easy way to do this would be that every log entry gets deleted after a set time, say thirty days, unless it is flagged as important.
+We could create a cron-job that runs daily to remove old logs.